nspcc-dev/neofs-api/proto-docs/object.md

   Returns only objects physically stored in the system.
 This filter is activated if the `key` exists, disregarding the value and matcher type.

-The following filters are not indexed and are forbidden:
+The following object attributes are not indexed and are forbidden for filters:

 * __NEOFS__NONCE